 Typically, I use statistical software to find areas under the curve.
 However, when you’re working with the normal distribution and convert values to standard scores, you can calculate areas by looking up Z-scores in a Standard Normal Distribution Table.

-Because there are an infinite number of different normal distributions, publishers can’t print a table for each distribution.
+Because there are an infinite number of different Gaussian distributions, publishers can’t print a table for each distribution.
 However, you can transform the values from any normal distribution into Z-scores, and then use a table of standard scores to calculate probabilities.

 Using a Table of Z-scores

 Let’s take the Z-score for our apple (0.667) and use it to determine its weight percentile.
 A percentile is the proportion of a population that falls below a specific value.
 Consequently, to determine the percentile, we need to find the area that corresponds to the range of Z-scores that are less than 0.667.
 In the portion of the table below, the closest Z-score to ours is 0.65, which we’ll use.

 Click here for a full Z-table and illustrated instructions for using it!

 The trick with these tables is to use the values in conjunction with the properties of the bell curve to calculate the probability that you need.
 The table value indicates that the area of the curve between -0.65 and +0.65 is 48.43%.
 However, that’s not what we want to know.
 We want the area that is less than a Z-score of 0.65.